 A Connector is a reusable building block that performs the integration with an external system and works out of the box.
 It is represented as a concrete task in a BPMN process, which can be configured with domain specific parameters without implementing custom business logic.

-The concept of a Connector consists of two parts:
+A Connector consists of two parts:

 - The user interface during modeling is provided using a Connector template.

 Connectors can run in any environment and are not bound to Camunda Platform 8.
 However, out of the box support is currently only provided for Camunda Platform 8 SaaS and Self-Managed.

 Camunda Platform 8 SaaS

 When using Camunda Platform 8 SaaS, the runtime is operated by Camunda and offered in the scope of the product.
 In this environment, you can use the out-of-the-box Connectors provided by Camunda.
 These Connectors allow you to solve everyday use cases in process automation without the need to implement a single line of code.